 1:30 – 2:30 pm

-Is 24 Hours Enough? — Understanding Fermentation and Dough Enhancement
+Is 24 Hours Enough? — Understanding Fermentation and Factors Affecting Dough

 There are many conflicting opinions about aging or enhancing pizza dough.
 While some prefer same-day fermentation, others retard their dough for at least 24 hours — and some for as long as three or four days.
 And what about

 additives and dough conditioners?
 How can we better understand the pros and cons of this process, as well as the best choices for each particular situation, flour or pizza style?
 Discussing the topic will be moderator Peter Reinhart, an author, consultant and baking instructor; Tom Lehmann, the ever-popular Dough Doctor for Pizza Today and Pizza Expo; and Bill Weekley, corporate baker with General Mills.

 7 Essential Systems for Your First Pizzeria — and All That Follow